What are the other Names for this Condition? (Also known as/Synonyms)

 - Cold Urticaria forms a subset of chronic inducible urticaria, a form of chronic urticaria, in which the signs and symptoms usually occur within a few minutes of exposure to the stimuli (or a known trigger).
 It can be a life-threatening condition in some individuals

-- The condition is also known as Cold-Induced Hives and is generally seen in young adults, more so in women.
+- The condition is also known as Cold-Induced Hives and is generally seen in young adults, more so in females.
 Exposure to cold temperatures may take place while working in air-conditioned spaces, cold and chilly weather, or after swimming in cold waters.
 The skin rashes appear almost within minutes of exposure to cold

 - The body skin exposed to cold is typically affected.
 Intense itching may lead to skin ulceration and scarring, which can cause emotional stress from cosmetic concerns.
 The skin rashes and other symptoms disappear within 1-2 hours (for acquired Cold Urticaria), when the body temperature returns to normal levels.
 However, in the case of inherited forms, they may last for about 2 days